-Hatter's Cottage is a self-catering holiday cottage for up to 4 people in secluded surroundings at the heart of the English Lake District on Hawkshead Hill, Cumbria.
+Hatter's Cottage is a self-catering holiday cottage for up to 4 people in secluded surroundings near the centre of the English Lake District on Hawkshead Hill, Cumbria.

 Tucked away at the end of a private lane 150 yards from public roads near the top of the hill between Coniston and Windermere lakes, Hatters Cottage offers Lake District self-catering holidays for 2-4 guests throughout the year.

-A traditional stone-built 200-year old Cumbrian cottage, it lies nicely off the beaten track on a (very) small hilltop farm (no tractors!) about a mile outside the Lake District village of Hawkshead.
+A traditional stone-built 200-year old Cumbrian cottage, it lies off the beaten track on a (very) small farm (no tractors!) about a mile from the Lake District village of Hawkshead.
 It’s an easy walk across fields to the village where you will also find a small supermarket, shops, pubs, a newsagent and a pharmacy.
 Beatrix Potter’s house, ‘Hilltop’ now owned by the National Trust and open to the public is a short drive away.

 For walkers, cyclists, climbers and riders, Hatters Cottage is an excellent base for walks, rides and climbs in the Southern Lake District - with a wide choice of footpaths, bridleways and cycle paths right from the front door.

 The cottage is surrounded by the owners' mature gardens containing a stream, an orchard and beyond that woodland, fields and beautiful mountain views.
 It's the only let property on the very small farm (no tractors!).

 Hatter’s Cottage is kept snug and warm either side of the summer season thanks to its double-glazed windows and gas central heating, making it suitable for spring autumn and winter breaks in the great outdoors.
 The ground floor comprises a living room and newly refurbished kitchen-dining room.
 All have views across the over fields, woodland towards the mountains above Ambleside.
 The sitting room contains two comfortable sofas plus an easy chair and TV with a DVD Player.